A Fun but Challenging Game

 Common Questions About Teaching Noun Phrases

-What is a good game for practicing noun phrases at B2?
+What is a fun game for practicing noun phrases?

-What is a useful noun phrases game for upper-intermediate students?
+What is a useful activity for teaching possessive noun phrases?